-CervicalCheck is a national screening programme to prevent and control cervical cancer.
-The programme provides smear tests to women between the ages of 25 and 60.
-A smear test is a simple procedure that only takes minutes and is the most effective way to detect changes in the cells of the cervix.
+CervicalCheck is a national screening programme to prevent cervical cancer.
+The programme provides free cervical screening tests to women between the ages of 25 and 65.
+A HPV cervical screening test is a simple procedure that only takes minutes.
+It is the most effective way to detect HPV (Human Papilloma Virus) and changes in the cells of the cervix.

 If you have any questions or concerns about the screening programme, contact CervicalCheck on Freephone 1800 45 45 55.

 If you have any concerns regarding cervical cancer, have a family history of cervical cancer or have symptoms of cervical cancer, you should contact your family doctor (GP).
 If you do not have a GP, you can find a GP in your area.